Search About Newsletters Donate

 Many respondents who said Trump should be incarcerated cited basic fairness: They were sentenced to prison time for their crimes, so Trump should be, too.
 “The law should be the great equalizer,” one respondent wrote.
 “No one should be above another in terms of the range of punishments nor given leniency simply because they’re a certain way (I.e. richer or a celebrity).”

 For others, incarceration was a strategic choice.
-If the former president goes to prison, maybe he would be compelled to make changes when gets out.
+If the former president goes to prison, maybe he would be compelled to make changes when he gets out.
 “Donald Trump needs to see with his own eyes what normal people suffer here in prison, and how unjust is all the laws and the prison system,” one respondent wrote.

 Compared to people outside prison, incarcerated survey respondents were more inclined to be lenient toward Trump.
 Only a third of incarcerated people surveyed thought he should be sentenced to prison for his crimes, compared to about half of people on the outside, according to an Associated Press poll.
 Even those who disliked Trump cited their feelings about prison being harmful as a reason to oppose his incarceration.